weymann/OH3-MyBMW-Drops/README.md

 #### Check Control

-Group for all current active CheckControl messages.
+Group for all current active Check Control messages.
 If more than one message is active the channel _name_ contains all active messages as options.

 * Channel Group ID is **check**